 Fuels Affected: Electricity

-Decision/Action Type: Retrofit and new construction (NC)
+Decision/Action Type: Retrofit, new construction

 Program Delivery Type: Prescriptive

 Deemed Savings Type: Deemed savings calculation

 Savings Methodology: Engineering algorithms and estimates

 Measure Description

 This section summarizes the deemed savings methodology for the installation of an evaporative pre-cooling system onto HVAC equipment.
 This process reduces the temperature of the outside air before it is used to cool the condenser coil for direct expansion (DX) units or air-cooled chillers.
 The temperature reduction is achieved by having the incoming air pass through a saturated media or mist wall, which will increase the humidity ratio under adiabatic conditions.
 This allows the dry bulb temperature to decrease while the wet bulb temperature remains constant, effectively increasing the heat rejection capacity from the condenser coils into the air.
 This measure is not applicable to the replacement of an air-cooled condenser with an evaporative condenser.